blomaxel/IPS-Challenge/README.md

 **Remark 1**: There is a constant value of the minimal subset size.
 If a node in the tree has a set of fewer particles than this minimal size, it starts comparing the pairs of particles, regardless of its level in the tree.

-**Remark 2**: When the file "positions.xyz" is parsed, the program maps the decimal numbers (float or double float) to long unsigned integers.
-I just realised that this is unnecessary as a regular float generally has no larger size than a long int, so I will reverse this whenever I have time.
+**Remark 2**: When the file "positions.xyz" is parsed, the program maps the decimal numbers (double float) to long unsigned integers.
+I just realised that this is unnecessary as single floats have enoguh precision and generally have no larger size than long ints, so I will reverse this soon.
+The program will then simply read the coordinates as floats.

 **Remark 3**: When splitting the set of particles into 2^(treelevels-1) subsets, there are neighbouring points close to the borders that are separated.
 This is accounted for in the program and they are all compared exactly once.